ShakoorShaik/ai-course-planner/README.md

-# **UTSC Path Builder** 🎓
+# **UofT AI Course Planner** 🎓

 ## 📌 **About the Project**
-UTSC Path Builder is a **course planning tool** designed to help students at the **University of Toronto Scarborough (UTSC)** efficiently plan their academic journey.
+UofT AI Course Planner is a **course planning tool** designed to help students at the **University of Toronto** efficiently plan their academic journey.
 The platform provides interactive features for **tracking courses, checking prerequisites, verifying program requirements, and making informed course decisions** based on peer ratings and recommendations.
 This project was done in a team of 5 includling Kevin, Maria, Mohamad, Madafue, and Shakoor.
 This is a copy of the main repo to display the project on my end.

 ---